sous-chefs/nagios/README.md

 * `node['nagios']['nrpe']['checksum']` - checksum of the nrpe source tarball
 * `node['nagios']['nrpe']['packages']` - nrpe / plugin packages to install.
 The default attribute for RHEL/Fedora platforms contains a bare minimum set of packages.
 The full list of available packages is available at: `http://dl.fedoraproject.org/pub/epel/6/x86_64/repoview/letter_n.group.html`
 * `node['nagios']['server_role']` - the role that the Nagios server will have in its run list that the clients can search for.
 * `node['nagios']['allowed_hosts']` - additional hosts that are allowed to connect to this client.
-Can be an array of strings or just a string.
+Must be an array of strings (i.e. `%w(test.host other.host)`).
 These hosts are added in addition to 127.0.0.1 and IPs that are found via search.

 server
 ------